shiv10r/prStocks/README.md

 # prStocks
-Stock Market Prediction  using Machine Learning  and  Setimental  Analysis(Deep learning Algorithem )
+Stock Market Prediction  using Machine Learning  and  Setimental  Analysis(Deep learning Algorithem ) Steps :  1  Upload   the    code
+         2 :  Train the  data  over various  multiple  models  and   real  time  data  sets
+         3:  Test  the   data  set   over the  cases  and  use  the  for the  result 4 : Matplot  lib    use to   print  the   graph  of the  result  outcome

 Lstm:
 Long Short Term Memory networks — usually just called LSTMs — are a special kind of RNN, capable of learning long-term dependencies.
 Refined and popularized by many people in following work.
 They work tremendously well on a large variety of sequence modelling problems, and are now widely used.
 LSTMs are explicitly designed to avoid the long-term dependency problem.
 Remembering information for long periods of time is their default behavior.